numaproj/numaflow/docs/operations/dex.md

 ### 1. Register application for Github

 In Github, register a new OAuth application.
+If you are using a different `baseHref` for your installation, you must include this in the homepage URL only.
 The callback address should be the homepage of your Numaflow UI + `/dex/callback`.
 In most cases this should be `https://localhost:8443/dex/callback`.
-If you are using a different `baseHref` for your installation, you must also include that.

 After registering this application, you will be given a client ID.
 You will need this value and also generate a new client secret.